emcuttsy/monoglot-anxiety/content/english/blog/how-to-automatically-track-language-learning-time-using-ios-automations.md

 I'm not very organized.
 The only reason I can learn languages successfully is because languages are one of the few magical things in this universe that don't require focused, structured practice to get good at.

-Needless to say, it isn't natural for me to consistently start and stop a time tracker whenever I do anything.
+Needless to say, it isn't natural for me to start and stop a time tracker whenever I do anything.

-Thankfully, internet strangers are far more clever than I am and someone figured out a great solution: iOS automations.
+Thankfully, internet strangers are far more clever than I am and someone figured out a solution: iOS automations.

 **iOS automations can make it practically effortless to track time you spend learning languages using your phone.** You can essentially outsource the hard work of remembering to operate your time tracking app of choice to your phone.